-The Chair commented that real devolution of the funding would see each area allocated the resources it needs projects happen.
-It was also the case that much of the funding had already been announced by the Governme regretted that the White Paper had no focus on the Climate Change and digital capability agendas of local authors. ent.
-She 5 EXCLUSION OF PRESS AND PUBLIC Page 7 It was RESOLVED: That under Section 100A of the Local Government Act 1972, the press and public be excluded from the meeting for the following items of business on the grounds that they involve the likely disclosure of exempt information as described in Paragraphs 1 - 7 of Part 1 of Schedule 12A of the Act as amended by Local Government (Access to Information) (Variation) Order 2006.
-That the reasons for the following reports being in Part II were accepted, and that the exemption from disclosure of the information contained therein outweighs the public interest in disclosure.
-6 LEISURE MANAGEMENT CONTRACT - PROCUREMENT STRATEGY R. Gregory x2568 The Executive considered a Part II report in respect of a proposed Procurement Strategy with regard to the Le Management Contract.
+The Chair commented that real devolution of the funding would see each area allocated the resources it needed to make local projects happen.
+It was also the case that much of the funding had already been announced by the Government.
+She regretted that the White Paper had no focus on the Climate Change and digital capability agendas of local authorities.
+5 EXCLUSION OF PRESS AND PUBLIC It was RESOLVED: That under Section 100A of the Local Government Act 1972, the press and public be excluded from the r following items of business on the grounds that they involve the likely disclosure of exempt information as Paragraphs 1 - 7 of Part 1 of Schedule 12A of the Act as amended by Local Government (Access to Info (Variation) Order 2006.
+That the reasons for the following reports being in Part II were accepted, and that the exemption from dis information contained therein outweighs the public interest in disclosure. s described in rmation) 6 LEISURE MANAGEMENT CONTRACT - PROCUREMENT STRATEGY R. Gregory x2568 The Executive considered a Part II report in respect of a proposed Procurement Strategy with regard to the Leisu Management Contract.
 It was RESOLVED that the recommendations contained in the report be approved.
 Reason for Decision: As contained in report.
-Other Options considered: As contained in report. isure
+Other Options considered: As contained in report.